sbb-design-systems/sbb-angular/MERGE_MIGRATION.md

 ## Steps

+Don't forget to run `yarn generate:bazel` after each step.

 1. Copy module from `src/angular-business` or `src/angular-public` to `src/angular`.
 If both a business and a public variant exist, use the more tolerant variant.
 2. Where a template or visual difference is necessary, extend the component/directive class with the variant mixin (`mixinVariant`).
 See [Variant Mixin](#mixinVariant).
 3. Refactor scss code according to [CODING_STANDARDS](./CODING_STANDARDS.md).
 Also see [SCSS Rules](#scssRules).
 4. Update symbols for automatic merge migration by applying following command: `yarn generate:merge-symbols`.
 5. Check documentation (\*.md) for any required changes.
-6. Migrate examples from showcase to src/components-examples.
+6. Migrate examples from showcase to src/components-examples, by running the following command: `yarn migrate:example --module name-of-module`.
 7. Check for usages of the component in src/showcase-merge, src/components-examples and src/angular and change them to the migrated one
 8. Add a test in src/angular/schematics/ng-add/test-cases/merge and run them by `yarn test src/angular/schematics`
 9. Provide an automatic migration (src/angular/schematics/ng-add) for complex changes.

-Don't forget to run `yarn generate:bazel` after each step.

 ## Start Showcase Merge